 - If your child is hesitant about the color, serve in a colored cup with a lid and straw.

 - If they don’t like the texture, try pouring into popsicle molds.
 Kids love pops!

-- Let them be part of the process – picking out the ingredients, letting them put the spinach in the blender, etc. It’s all about giving them ownership.
+- Let them take part in the process – encourage them to pick out the ingredients, let them put the spinach in the blender, allow them to play DJ while you make it, etc. It’s all about giving them ownership.

 - You can alter any recipe to fit your kid’s tastes – sweeter (go for sweeter fruits like banana, mango, and pineapple or add a couple drops of stevia or a drizzle of honey), less sweet (add avocado and choose berries instead of the sweeter fruits mentioned before), thinner (add more liquid), thicker (use less liquid), etc. Play around!

 - 2 cups or handfuls of spinach leaves

 - 1 cup full-fat canned coconut milk

 - 1/4 cup honey or grade B pure maple syrup

 - 1/2 cup Enjoy Life chocolate chips (optional) or cacao nibs

 - In a blender or processor, blend all ingredients (except chocolate chips) until completely smooth.